yevhen-buhaiov-gl/lng-storage/README.md

 ## Methods

 ```
-LDSP.init(config, log) - Initialization of the Storages;
+LS.init(config, log) - Initialization of the Storages;

-LDSP.get(storageName, key) - Get data by storage name and property key;
+LS.get(storageName, key) - Get data by storage name and property key;

-LDSP.set(storageName, key, value) - Set data by storage name and propery key;
+LS.set(storageName, key, value) - Set data by storage name and propery key;

-LDSP.setToDefault(storageName) - Set storage data to default values by storage name;
+LS.setToDefault(storageName) - Set storage data to default values by storage name;

-LDSP.getAll(storageName) - Get whole storage object by storage name;
+LS.getAll(storageName) - Get whole storage object by storage name;

 NOTE: To prevent memoty leak we should delete all callbacks when component have been detached and should pass Lightning component is as contextId!
-LDSP.addAction(storageName, key, contextId, callback) - Add an event for the key that will be triggered when the value is changed (callback(key, oldValue, newValue));
+LS.addAction(storageName, key, contextId, callback) - Add an event for the key that will be triggered when the value is changed (callback(key, oldValue, newValue));

-LDSP.addActions(storageName, keys, contextId, callback) - Add an event for the keys (Array of keys) that will be triggered when the value of some key is changed (callback(key, oldValue, newValue));
+LS.addActions(storageName, keys, contextId, callback) - Add an event for the keys (Array of keys) that will be triggered when the value of some key is changed (callback(key, oldValue, newValue));

-LDSP.removeActions(storageName, contextId) - Removes all actions of storage for separate contextId;
+LS.removeActions(storageName, contextId) - Removes all actions of storage for separate contextId;
 ```

 GitHub [public repository][lng-storage].